 Possible crash related to AGC / audio preprocessor

 2018.01.
-I've received report with problem with one (German?) cloud-based virtual PABX operator.
+[OBSOLETE - default behavior is changed to increase interoperability] I've received report with problem with one (German?) cloud-based virtual PABX operator.
 This operator allows to register multiple phones/softphones to single account but apparently after tSIP was registering other devices from same account were losing registration / not received incoming calls.
 Seemingly this was fixed by filling "Contact" in tSIP account settings with same value as user name (if not filled tSIP fills Contact with semi-random value which may look weird but shouldn't cause problems) and setting local port (binding) to 5060 (despite that softphone was behind NAT that was changing source port anyway).

 Back to howto list.